-You should be careful when choosing a substitute because by using the wrong type of fluid, you could cause plenty of damage.
+You should be careful when choosing a substitute because by using the wrong type of fluid, you could cause damage.
 Incompatible fluids could attack the seals, plastic and rubber parts.
 Furthermore, it could have a bad reaction with the remains of the original fluid, producing acidic substances.

 Power steering fluid is a thick reddish or brownish liquid.
 Most power steering fluids are silicone-based fluids or mineral oil.
 But, some use automatic transmission fluid (ATF).
 ATF is made from synthetic base oil.
 In an emergency, there are some power steering fluid substitutes you can use, at least until you can get a hold of the appropriate fluid for your car.
-So, let’s see what’s accessible.

 Safe Power Steering Fluid Options

 Now, just because you CAN use something, doesn’t necessarily mean that you SHOULD use it.
 If you were to use a brake fluid, you would probably do more harm than good to your car.
 Why?
 Because it has a different chemical makeup:

 - 60-90% solvent